 Politically incorrect.
 We say Merry Christmas,

 God bless America, we salute our flag and

-give thanks to our troops, police officers and
+give thanks to our troops and first

-firefighters.
+responders.
 If this offends you, leave this

 In God we trust.

 but for their country"